fdplacido/Allen/readme.md

     # Run one stream and print all memory allocations
     ./Allen -n 5000 -p

 For profiling, Nvidia's nvprof can be used.
-For so far unknown reasons, CUDA version 10.1.168 makes nvprof crash with Allen.
+Since CUDA version 10.1, profiling was limited to the root user by default for security reasons.
+However, the system administrator of a GPU server can add a kernel module option such that regular users can use the profiler by following these instructions:

+Add a file containing "option nvidia NVreg_RestrictProfilingToAdminUsers=0" to the `/etc/modprobe.d/` directory and reboot the machine.
+This will load the nvidia kernel module with "NVreg_RestrictProfilingToAdminUsers=0".

-As workaround one can use the older version:
+As a quick workaround one can also use the older version of nvprof:

     /usr/local/cuda-10.0/bin/nvprof ./Allen -c 0 -n 1000